jampp/geeks/_src/_posts/2016-08-11-in-depth-look-into-caching-2.markdown

  * **The LRU hash map**

-   It combines a hash map (to access values by key) with a pririty queue (by last access time) to be able to evict the least-recently-used item when space runs short.
+   It combines a hash map (to access values by key) with a priority queue (by last access time) to be able to evict the least-recently-used item when space runs short.
 It's a fast, low-latency, flexible in-process store that can serve many use cases, so it's a workhorse of any real-time deployment.